Skip to Content

 Laboratory of Chemical Ecology

 Large Scale Facility (ICTS Doñana)

 Training & Calls

 Doñana Cork Oaks

 Content with tag

-Hatcheries are a efficient conservation tool for threatened sea turtle rookeries with high embryonic mortality
+Hatcheries are an efficient conservation tool for threatened sea turtle rookeries with high embryonic mortality

 Loggerhead clutches suffered high mortality in-situ nests by ghost crabs and flooding.
 Relocating the doomed eggs to a hatchery reduced these risks.

-About Hatcheries are a efficient conservation tool for threatened sea turtle rookeries with high embryonic mortality
+About Hatcheries are an efficient conservation tool for threatened sea turtle rookeries with high embryonic mortality

 Climate models predict a severe range contraction and upward shift of suitable habitat for alpine birds